yoyololicon/ML_HW3/README.md

 ### Support Vector Machine

-The file [svm](svm.py) will plot four differnet svm decision boundary using iris data set, which is
+The file [svm](svm.py) will plot four differnet svm decision boundary using iris data set, which are

 * linear kernel with first two attribute
 * polynomial kernel (degree 2) with first two attribute